-As a teacher and homoeopath I am often asked which conditions homeopaths specialise in.
-The answer is invariably ‘nothing in particular’ as homeopaths don’t prescribe according to named diseases but for the picture or pattern produced by ALL the symptoms in combination.
+As a teacher and homeopath, I am often asked which conditions homeopaths specialise in.
+The answer is invariably ‘nothing in particular’ as homeopaths don’t prescribe according to named diseases but for the picture or pattern produced by all the symptoms in combination.

-This process of combining rather than separating symptoms is a little like pulling weeds by their roots rather than removing them leaf by leaf; with no root, there is no weed while snipping away at leaves only stimulates growth.
+This process of combining rather than separating symptoms is a little like pulling weeds by their roots, rather than removing them leaf by leaf.
+With no root, there is no weed.

 The same is true for the way we treat our health problems.
-Removing them one-by-one brings initial improvement but won’t lead to longterm health because the root of the problem remains so that new and potentially more ser
+Removing them one-by-one brings initial improvement but won’t lead to longterm health because the root of the problem remains so that new and potentially more serious health problems emerge.